Onuris: In popular culture

-Anhur is a playable character in the multiplayer online battle arena, SMITE.
-Anhur is a Hunter wielding a spear and bears title the Slayer of Enemies and is shown in his (anthropomorphic) lion form maintaining his beard, robe, and a crown incorporating four large feathers.
+Onuris is a playable character in the multiplayer online battle arena, SMITE.
+Onuris is a Hunter wielding a spear and bears the title the Slayer of Enemies and is shown in his (anthropomorphic) lion form maintaining his beard, robe, and a crown incorporating four large feathers.

-Anhur is a chaotic god in the computer game NetHack/Slash'EM.
+Onuris is a chaotic god in the computer game NetHack/Slash'EM.

 Onuris has a minor role in the 2012 fantasy novel The Serpent's Shadow as a presumed dead god who is revived in order to destroy the Lord of Chaos, Apophis.

-Anhur is one of the 20 bosses you fight in the video game Boss Rush: Mythology.
+Onuris is one of the 20 bosses you fight in the video game Boss Rush: Mythology.

-The American death metal band Nile did two tracks about Anhur in their 2000 album Black Seeds of Vengeance, called Masturbating the War God and Libation Unto the Shades Who Lurk In the Shadows of the Temple of Anhur.
+The American death metal band Nile did two tracks about Onuris in their 2000 album Black Seeds of Vengeance, called "Masturbating the War God" and "Libation Unto the Shades Who Lurk In the Shadows of the Temple of Anhur".